Go to Reviews.org US Edition

 Optus MVNOs compared

-Circles.Life and Gomo are the two highest-rated Optus MVNOs, both sharing 4 out of 5 scores for their respective plan reviews.
+Out of every Optus MVNO that we'ved reviewed, Circles.Life and Gomo are the two highest-rated.
 Gomo is renowned for fast and friendly support as well as great first-year pricing, while Circles.Life offers a stack of data for its more expensive plans, which actually don’t cost a whole lot.
-Check out their popular plans in comparison below.
+See how we scored every Optus MVNO below.

 From the breakdown above, it’s clear there are only two contenders for the crown of ‘best Optus MVNO’: Circles.Life and Gomo.
 When they first launched, both Circles.Life and Gomo made a name for themselves with compelling first-year pricing.
 Fast-forward to more recent times, and it’s still easy to see why these two Optus MVNOs are popular.